1840s Atlantic hurricane seasons: Tropical Storm Six

-September 22.
+September 22-23.
 The Florida Panhandle experienced the effects of a tropical storm, marked by gale-force winds at Pensacola on September 22 and 23.
 No appreciable damage was reported.
 Ludlum considered that this may have been a continuation of the Galveston storm, but judged it to be a separate system.

 Hurricane Seven

 The Gulf to Bermuda Hurricane of 1842.
 September 30-October 9.
 A hurricane passed by Galveston on October 5, causing flooding and the sinking of one ship.
 It continued eastward, becoming a major hurricane before hitting near St. Marks, Florida.
 It caused $500,000 in damage before moving out to sea near Bermuda on the 10th.
+A 20-foot storm surge was reported at Cedar Key, Florida.

-Tropical Storm Eight
+Hurricane Eight

 October 24-October 27.
 A cyclone, first detected southwest of Madeira on October 24, passed the island on October 26, moving northeast towards the Iberian Peninsula.
 It struck southern Spain on October 29, and moved inland as far as Madrid.
 It peaked at 965 mbar as a Category 2 hurricane near Madeira on October 26.
 The storm can be considered a historical precedent for Hurricane Vince of the 2005 Atlantic hurricane season.